-With the market as it, many of you have decided to include shorting in your investment strategy.
+With the market as it is, many of you have decided to include shorting in your investment strategy.
 It's quite possible that one of the companies that you shorted was one that pays a cash dividend.
 Since you are likely borrowing the shares that you initially sold to create your short position, you are required to reimburse the lender of the stock for the dividends that he missed.
-Your broker probably notified you of that fact, and reduced your cash position in your account by the amount of the dividend.
+Your broker probably notified you of that fact and reduced the cash position in your account by the amount of the dividend.

 If you borrow stock to make a short sale, you might have to remit payments to the lender in lieu of the dividends distributed while you maintain your short position.
 You can deduct these payments only if you hold the short sale open at least 46 days and you itemize your deductions.